junxit/us-congress-bills-113/metadata.md

 - 2014-05-06 — Placed on the Union Calendar, Calendar No. 325.
 - 2014-05-06 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-437.
 - 2014-05-06 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-437.
+- 2014-05-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-05-28 — Considered as unfinished business. (consideration: CR H4867-4868)
+- 2014-05-28 — Considered under suspension of the rules. (consideration: CR H4858-4860)
+- 2014-05-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+503.
+- 2014-05-28 — Mr. Hastings (WA) moved to suspend the rules and pass the bill, as amended.
+- 2014-05-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 370 - 0 (Roll no. 242). (text: CR H4858)
+- 2014-05-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 370 - 0 (Roll no. 242).(text: CR H4858)